joefreeman/quiver/docs/spec.md

 ### Receiving messages

-Use `$type { ... }` to receive messages.
+Use `$type` (e.g., `$int`) to receive messages.
 The type after `$` defines the process's receive type.

-The block sequentially tries to match messages in the mailbox, waiting until a message matches:
+Messages can be filtered by specifying a block - `$type { ... }` - the block will sequentially try to match messages in the mailbox, blocking until a message matches:

 ```
 #{